SystemsApproach/private5g/software/smallcell.rst

 We are now ready to replace the emulated RAN with a physical small cell and real UEs.
-Unlike earlier stages of Aether OnRamp that worked exlusively with 5G, this stage allows either 4G or 5G small cells (but not both simultaneously).
+Unlike earlier stages of Aether OnRamp that worked exclusively with 5G, this stage allows either 4G or 5G small cells (but not both simultaneously).
 The following instructions are written for the 5G scenario, but as a general rule, you can substitute "4G" for "5G" in every command or file name.
 Exceptions to that rule are explicitly noted.

-In addition to the physcial server used in previous stages, we now assume that server and the external radio are connected to the same L2 network and share an IP subnet.
+In addition to the physical server used in previous stages, we now assume that server and the external radio are connected to the same L2 network and share an IP subnet.
 This is not a hard requirement for all deployments, but it does simplify communication between the